DebadityaShome/debaditya-portfolio/content/home/experience.md

     description: |2-
       Overview:

-      * Focused on building full stack data science pipeline from data collection to model deployment for powering the AI engine of Relevense™
+      * Focused on building full stack data science pipeline from data collection to model deployment for powering the AI engine of Relevense
       (https://www.relevense.com/), a Flagship market intelligence product co-funded with grants of the 'Europees Fonds voor Regionale Ontwikkeling (EFRO)' and 'Samenwerkingsverband Noord Nederland (SNN)'.
       * **Projects:** Tweet based emotion recognition API, Big-5 personality classication API, Facial expression recognition, Receptive audience recommendation system.
       * Reduced the AWS costs by 60% by shifting the backend to a serverless architecture with multiple Lambda functions, DynamoDB, Timestream and S3.